-How to Answer The 10 Most-Asked Interview Questions
+How to Answer “Tell Me About A Time” Behavioral Interview Questions

 Never be daunted by interview questions again!
 Interviewing can be a daunting, painful endeavor; in fact, 7 out of 10 working adults would rather get a root canal than look for a job.
 But it doesn’t have to be so painful; the more familiar you become with the most common types of interview questions, the easier it becomes to shape responses that will allow your best self to come through.
 To provide the most well rounded interview guide, we surveyed dozens of active Hired candidates who were in the midst of their interview process to find out what they thought were the most challenging questions.
 We realize that the interview process is dynamic and so we wanted to drill down on not only what the most common questions are but the reasoning behind why you were being asked the question in the first place.
 Ultimately, the best way to utilize this resource is to put it into action.
 Meet up with a friend and have a mock interview or go through the questions yourself; regardless of what you choose the important thing is to jump in and practice.